Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 What happens in Florida?

-Well, the governor would have to call the special election the second uh you resigned.
+Well, the governor would have to call the special election the second you resigned.

-Uh yeah, I think right now you're giving Speaker Johnson heart palpitations right now as you talk about.
+Yeah, I think right now you're giving Speaker Johnson heart palpitations right now as you talk to me.

 I think you're probably right.

-You know, but look, I think um, you know what, I think everybody just wants to make sure we're in position to get this job done.
+You know, but look, I think, you know, I think everybody just wants to make sure we're in position to get this job done.

-Uh we have I think we have a year to get this business done to demonstrate to the American people that not only can we talk about it, but we can do it, and then for the American people to see just truly how America is better off with Donald Trump leading our nation and with the right policies and with the right the right vision for the country.
+And then for the American people to see just truly how America is better off with Donald Trump leading our nation and with the right policies and with the right vision for the country.

-So, you know, if it means you gotta stay in the house to make that happen, then that's what I'm gonna do.
+So, you know, if it means you've got to stay in the House to make that happen, then that's what I'm going to do.

-You know, I like you, I endorse and support Rick Scott for Senate Majority Leader.
+You know, like you, I endorse and support Rick Scott for Senate Majority Leader.

-Why do I believe with the secret vote that they're gonna they're going to do everything they can do to prevent him from getting that position?
+And why do I think with the secret vote, why do I believe with the secret vote that they're going to do everything they can do to prevent him from getting that position?

 Because that's the ways of Washington.